alyssamberger3/alyssamberger3.github.io/content/posts/mic/index.md

 {{< vs 3>}}
 ## Sketching Process
-Our second milestone focused on initial sketching and iterations using exercises like Round Robin and Crazy 6’s to bring ideas from our research to paper.
-Emphasizing collaboration, we prioritized group projects to ensure diverse perspectives were heard and considered.
+*Our second milestone focused on initial sketching and iterations using exercises like Round Robin and Crazy 6’s to bring ideas from our research to paper.
+Emphasizing collaboration, we prioritized group projects to ensure diverse perspectives were heard and considered.*

 FONT AWESOME STUFF IDK

 {{< vs 3>}}
 ## Mid-Fis/Feedback
-After creating initial sketches, we sought feedback on our wireframes from field volunteers.
-While our designs were based on CASA insights, we prioritized consistent feedback at every stage to ensure alignment with field needs.
+*After creating initial sketches, we sought feedback on our wireframes from field volunteers.
+While our designs were based on CASA insights, we prioritized consistent feedback at every stage to ensure alignment with field needs.*
 {{< figure src="/posts/mic/MIC-Mid-Fis.png" alt="MIC Mid-Fis" >}}

 {{< vs 3>}}
 ## High-Fi Prototypes
-Test, Iterate, and Create a High Fidelity prototype of a streamlined report-writing platform.
+*Test, Iterate, and Create a High Fidelity prototype of a streamlined report-writing platform.*
-{{< figure src="/posts/mic/MIC-High-Fis.png" alt="MIC High-Fis" >}}
+{{< figure src="/posts/mic/MIC-High-Fis.png" alt="MIC High-Fis" width="700" >}}

 {{< vs 3>}}
 ## CASA Workshop Findings
-Our design workshop was conducted in collaboration with an active CASA to better understand the process and explore the potential of current features.
-This collaboration helped us identify which components stood out and which were ineffective.
+*Our design workshop was conducted in collaboration with an active CASA to better understand the process and explore the potential of current features.
+This collaboration helped us identify which components stood out and which were ineffective.*
-{{< split 3 3 3 3 >}}
+{{< split-icons splits="3,3,3,3" vendors="bs,bs,bs,bs" names="stopwatch,robot,journal-bookmark,shield-lock" colors="#1A598C,#1A598C,#1A598C,#1A598C" size="4em,4em,4em,4em" >}}

-#### ⏱️ Lots of time spent inefficiently communicating
+##### Lots of time spent inefficiently communicating

 ---

-#### 🤖 Al would be utilized if it's not intrusive or blatant
+##### Al would be utilized if it's not intrusive or blatant

 ---

-#### 📝 Many CASAs take notes on pen and paper
+#####  Many CASAs take notes on pen and paper

 ---

-#### 🔒 Privacy is very important for protecting CASAs
+##### Privacy is very important for protecting CASAs

-{{< /split >}}
+{{< /split-icons >}}

 {{< vs 3>}}
 ## Testing Our Designs
-{{< figure src="/posts/mic/MIC-Testing.png" alt="MIC Testing Our Designs" >}}
+{{< figure src="/posts/mic/MIC-Testing.png" alt="MIC Testing Our Designs" width="900" >}}

 {{< vs 3>}}
 ## Next Steps